All Articles

 Tips for Rookie Homebuyers: How to Avoid Common Mistakes

-To avoid costly errors in judgment driven primarily by emotion — or a fantastic eat-in kitchen, it can be helpful to identify common mistakes real estate rookies make and then map out a game plan to sidestep them.
+To help you avoid costly errors in judgment driven primarily by emotion — or a fantastic eat-in kitchen, review the following common mistakes real estate rookies make and then map out a game plan to sidestep them.

 Mistake #1: Not understanding the homebuying process

-There are many steps to buying a home, and there can be some variance from buyer to buyer.
+There are many steps to buying a home,1 and there can be some variance from buyer to buyer.
 Generally speaking, however, you can expect to:

-- Work with a mortgage lender to select the mortgage that’s right for you, based upon your planned down payment and potential closing costs.
+1. Work with a mortgage lender to select a financing option that’s right for you, based upon your budgeted down payment and potential closing costs.

-- Select a real estate agent, preferably a knowledgeable professional who understands your targeted neighborhood(s), has strong negotiation and marketing skills and appears dedicated to helping you meet your goals.
+3. Select a real estate agent, preferably a trustworthy professional who understands your targeted neighborhood(s), has strong negotiation and marketing skills, and appears dedicated to helping you meet your goals.

-- Research homes and neighborhoods with your agent.
+4. Research and tour homes and neighborhoods with your agent.

-- Request repairs or credits based on the inspection and/or appraisal.
+8. Request repairs or credits based upon inspection and/or appraisal.

-- Do a final walk-through4 to confirm that any requested repairs have been made.
+10. Conduct a final walk-through4 to confirm that any requested repairs have been completed.

 Mistake #2: Trying to buy a home without help